Louiseskinner01/project1-lskinner/README.md

 All photos & videos excpet for the photos in the carousel on the nutrition page are property of Louise Skinner (my self).
 They were initally for a fitness app I wanted to build in 20222, but God had other plans for me and blessed me with my beautiful Son so the app was put on hold.Now the recordings and the FWL company logo (Fitness with Louise) can finally be put to good use.

 The images in the carousel in the nutrition oage are from https://unsplash.com/ an website that provides free, high quality images.

+### Acknowledgements
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) for the support throughout the development of this project.
+- I would like to thank the [Code Institute](https://codeinstitute.net) Tutor Team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and impostor syndrome.